Validation Guide#

 Important

-sbi expects 2D tensors of shape (num_samples, features).
+GenSBI diagnostics expect flattened arrays (numpy or JAX arrays) of shape (num_samples, features).
 GenSBI models often work with 3D arrays (batch, features, channels).
-You must flatten the feature dimensions before passing them to sbi functions.
+You must flatten the feature dimensions before passing them to diagnostic functions.

 import jax